The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

 MPI stands for Male Paternal Investment.

-It’s a measure of how much male in a certain specie invest in their offspring.
-Investing means sticking around, protecting, providing food and teaching.
+It’s a measure of how much males in a certain specie invest in their offspring.
+Investing means sticking around, protecting, providing food, and teaching.

 Walking upright means females have narrower hips and human babies are born very early.